OGB-LSC: A Large-Scale Challenge for Machine Learning on Graphs: Datasets, Baselines, and KDD Cup Summary

-} { The task is the KG completion, \ie, given a set of training triplets, predict a set of test triplets.
-For evaluation, we follow the protocol similar to how KG completion is evaluated~\citep{bordes2013translating}.\footnote{One difference compared to the standard KG completion evaluation~\citep{bordes2013translating} is that we evaluate the corruption of only \textmd{tail} entities.
-This is because in Wikidata, (\textmd{head}, \textmd{relation}, \textmd{tail}) represents a particular claim about the \textmd{head} entity.
-Hence, predicting the tail from the head and relation, \eg, (\textmd{Geoffrey Hinton}, \textmd{citizen of}, \textmd{?}), is often more natural and useful than predicting head entity from the tail and relation, \eg, (\textmd{?}, \textmd{citizen of}, \textmd{Canada}). } Specifically, for each validation/test triplet, (\textmd{head}, \textmd{relation}, \textmd{tail}), we corrupt \textmd{tail} with randomly-sampled 1000 negative entities, \eg,~\textmd{tail\_neg}, such that (\textmd{head}, \textmd{relation}, \textmd{tail\_neg}) does not appear in the train/validation/test KG.
+In addition to extracting triplets, we provide text features for entities and relations.
+Specifically, each entity/relation in Wikidata is associated with a title and a short description, \eg, one entity is associated with the title `Geoffrey Hinton` and the description `computer scientist and psychologist`.
+Similar to \ag{}, we provide \textsc{RoBERTa} embeddings~\citep{reimers-2019-sentence-bert,liu2019roberta} as node and edge features.\footnote{We concatenate the title and description with comma, \eg, `Geoffrey Hinton, computer scientist and psychologist`, and pass the sentence to a \textsc{RoBERTa} sentence encoder (Note that the \textsc{RoBERTa} model was trained before September 2020, so there is no obvious information leak).
+The title or/and description are sometimes missing, in which case we simply use the blank sentence to replace it.} } { The task is the KG completion, \ie, given a set of training triplets, predict a set of test triplets.
+For evaluation, we follow the protocol similar to how KG completion is evaluated~\citep{bordes2013translating}.
+Specifically, for each validation/test triplet, (\textmd{head}, \textmd{relation}, \textmd{tail}), we corrupt \textmd{tail} with randomly-sampled 1000 negative entities, \eg,~\textmd{tail\_neg}, such that (\textmd{head}, \textmd{relation}, \textmd{tail\_neg}) does not appear in the train/validation/test KG.
 The model is asked to rank the 1001 candidates (consisting of 1 positive and 1000 negatives) for each triplet and predict the top 10 entities that are most likely to be positive.
 The goal is to rank the ground-truth positive entity as high in the rank as possible, which is measured by Mean Reciprocal Rank (MRR).~\footnote{Note that this is more strict than the standard MRR since there is no partial score for positive entities being ranked outside of top 10.} } { We split the triplets according to time, simulating a realistic KG completion scenario of imputing missing triplets not present at a certain timestamp.
 Specifically, we construct three KGs using the aforementioned September, October, and November KGs, where we only retain entities and relation types that appear in the earliest September KG.
 We use the triplets in the September KG for training, and use the additional triplets in the October and November KGs for validation and test, respectively.